-On St. Patrick's Day, Bill Donohue announced a boycott of Guinness, Heineken, and Sam Adams: the first two brewers pulled out of sponsoring the St. Patrick's Day parade in New York City; the latter withdrew from the Boston parade.
-Prudence dictates that we concentrate our efforts on just one: we decided to settle on Guinness.
+Yesterday, I announced a boycott of Guinness, Heineken, and Sam Adams: the first two brewers pulled out of sponsoring the St. Patrick's Day parade in New York City; the latter withdrew from the Boston parade.
+Prudence dictates that we concentrate our efforts on just one: we've settled on Guinness.

 Bostonians are best suited to boycotting Sam Adams-the effort is already under way-and those who favor Heineken will hopefully send its executives a message as well.
-The Catholic League has chosen Guinness (owned by Diageo) for two reasons: (a) when multiple targets are selected for a boycott, the effectiveness of the effort is diluted, and (b) Guinness is the biggest and most prominent of the three brewers.
+We have chosen Guinness (owned by Diageo) for two reasons: (a) when multiple targets are selected for a boycott, the effectiveness of the effort is diluted, and (b) Guinness is the biggest and most prominent of the three brewers.

-After the St. Patrick's Day parade occurred in New York City, we did a mass mailing to Catholic organizations, and Irish groups, asking them to join us in boycotting Guinness.
+Over the course of the next few days, we will have a mass mailing to Catholic organizations, and Irish groups, asking them to join us in boycotting Guinness.
 Once fair-minded persons know that this entire controversy is contrived-no gays and lesbians have ever been banned from marching in any St. Patrick's Day parade-they will no longer buy Guinness, or ask the company to sponsor one of their events.

 The corporate officers at Guinness who think they can get away with this in-your-face gesture are sadly mistaken.
 The demographics are working against them: Young people are drawn to craft beers; it's older Americans, heavily Irish Catholic, who buy Guinness, and they are also the most likely to draw a line in the sand when angered.
 This Guinness insult has more to do with anti-Catholicism than with anti-Irish sentiment.
 Gay activists, and their tony heterosexual buddies, don't have a beef with the Irish-they seek to punish Catholics for holding to traditional moral beliefs.
 It's the religious element to these parades, not the ethnic factor, that is motivating Guinness to act like a corporate bully.